MariaPadilha32/p1.teacherana/README.md

 - Contact: Utilizing a straightforward form, users can furnish essential information while also having the opportunity to share their comments or questions.
 Rest assured, your inquiries will be promptly addressed to provide you with the answers you seek.
 - Thank you: Once the form is submited the user will have a friendly message that assure the user they will be contacted soon.

-All pages have offers an easy access to social medias.
+All pages have offers an easy access to social media.

 ### Existing Features